quanyang/quanyang.github.io/_posts/blog/2016-07-10-secuinside-ctf-quals-2016-trendyweb.md

 The first thing that caught my attention was the `wget` call.
 Just few days ago, a wget [vulnerability](http://legalhackers.com/advisories/Wget-Arbitrary-File-Upload-Vulnerability-Exploit.txt) was publicly disclosed, one that would allow arbitrary files to be downloaded.

-Also, we notice that there is an unserialize call at the start of the script using the contents from a file named `pickle`.
+Also, notice that there is an unserialize call at the start of the script using the contents from a file named `pickle`.
 It is important to also see that there is a small class called `MyClass` that would allow us to invoke arbitrary PHP commands through the `$_GET['cmd']` parameter.

 The attack sequence is now obvious: